blocknative/notify/README.md

     autoDismiss: Number // The number of milliseconds before the notification automatically hides or false for no autodismiss }
 })

+// You can also use the `all` event to register a listener for all events for that transaction.
+The `all` listener will only be called if there isn't a listener defined for the particular event:

+emitter.on("all", transaction => {
+  // called on every event that doesn't have a listener defined on this transaction })
 ```

 ### Configuration